How to Choose Four-Wheeler Batteries

 - Terminal orientation

-- Compatibility with the factory charging system
+- Whether it’s compatible with the original charging system

-Maximizing Battery Life Through Proper Care
+Maximising Battery Life Through Proper Care

 - Maintain Clean Terminals: Dirt and corrosion increase resistance and reduce charging efficiency.